Steve Matteson: Biography

 In 2010, Monotype acquired Ascender, bringing Matteson back to Monotype.
 During his time at Monotype, he was Creative Type Director and created many custom typefaces for worldwide clients including Toyota, Barnes & Noble, Motorola, Google, Microsoft, Rogers Communications, John Deere, Quicken and others.
 Human Machine Interface design was a focus for Monotype at the time and Matteson worked with multiple automotive clients.
 In 2014, Matteson performed legibility studies with MIT’s AgeLab to research the impact of choice of typeface on driver safety.

 Matteson left Monotype in 2020 to found his own company, Matteson Typographics.
 His typeface Aptos became the new default font for Microsoft Office in 2024 (announced 2023), after being initially introduced in 2021 as one of several candidate fonts.
 Since 2015, Matteson has been a typography and letterpress instructor at The Book Arts League in Boulder, Colorado.
 In 2025, Matteson was appointed as the 2025–27 Melbert B. Cary, Jr. Distinguished Professor of Graphic Arts at RIT.

+Typographic notes

-Matteson has a deep appreciation for the work of Frederic Goudy and many of his releases from his Matteson Typogrpahics are modern interpretations of Goudy’s lesser-known typefaces.
+Matteson has a deep appreciation for the work of Frederic Goudy and many of his releases from Matteson Typographics are modern interpretations of Goudy’s lesser-known typefaces.

+Google Easter egg: If a user searches “Open Sans” or “Steve Matteson” in Google’s search engine, it will change the search results to the Open Sans font.